gohugoio/hugo/content/templates/go-templates.md

 ### Iteration

-Just like in Go, the Go templates make heavy use of `range` to iterate over a map, array or slice.
+Just like in Go, the Go templates make heavy use of `range` to iterate over a map, array, or slice.
 The following are different examples of how to use range.

-#### Example 1: Using Context**
+#### Example 1: Using Context

 ```golang
 {{ range array }}